roland-burke/fuel-tracker/README.md

 To run the docker startup script, you should first create a docker-remote context:<br>
 `docker context create <remote_name> ‐‐docker host=ssh://<user>@<remote_address>`

-Edit the `deploy-remote-*.sh` file and change the docker remote context name to <remote_name>
+Edit the `deploy-remote.sh` file and change the docker remote context name to <remote_name>

-After that just run `deploy-remote-prod.sh` and you should be good to go.
+After that just run `deploy-remote.sh prod` and you should be good to go.
 For running in dev repeat the steps just for the files with dev extension instead of prod.